Wellington Botanic Garden: Lady Norwood Rose Garden and Begonia House

-The rose garden site was originally a gully with the Waipiro (or Waipirau) stream running through it.
+The rose garden site was originally a gully with the Waipiro Stream running through it.
 The gully was filled in and the rose garden was then established from 1950 to 1953, in time for that year's royal tour.
 It is named after Lady Norwood, former mayoress of Wellington, who donated £300 towards a proposed new begonia house in 1949, and in 1955 donated a fountain for the middle of the rose garden.
 In 1977, the fountain was replaced by a new one donated by Lady Norwood's children.

 The rose garden contains 110 beds of roses, including new and traditional varieties, laid out in concentric circles around the fountain.
 Climbing roses grow around the colonnade that surrounds the garden.
 The flowering season stretches from November to April.
 The World Federation of Rose Societies awarded the garden a 'Garden of Excellence' award in 2015.

 The Begonia House bordering the south side of the rose garden was opened in 1960, after a donation of £20,000 by Sir Charles Norwood, former mayor of Wellington.
 When it was built, the Begonia House was the largest glasshouse in the southern hemisphere.
 The Norwood family made further donations for landscaping around the Begonia House and rose garden during the 1970s and 1980s.
 The Begonia House consists of two wings holding tropical and temperate plants including orchids, begonias, cyclamens, ferns and epiphytes, connected by a central atrium.
 A café was added to the east wing in 1981, and the west wing was extended in 1989 with a large lily pond with fish and water lilies.
 The Begonia House is a popular venue for weddings and other functions.

 In November 2024, Wellington City Council announced that it was considering demolishing the Begonia House, citing unspecified safety concerns, but in May 2025, the Council voted to preserve the Begonia House.
 Refurbishment is expected to cost $11 million and will include replacement of all the glass, repairs to the glasshouse structure and renovation of the staff facilities, public toilets, café and kitchen.
 A volunteer group, Friends of Wellington Botanic Gardens, will raise additional funds to pay for internal and external lighting, landscaping and events spaces.
 Donations by the public are to be recognised on an etched glass panel in the middle foyer of the glasshouse.